Shropshire Hills AONB Conservation Fund

 The Grant Advisory Panel meets several times during the year to approve applications.
 Smaller applications can be processed more quickly.

 Projects must be discussed before a full application is made.
-You can start by sending in the brief Project Ideas Form which you can download from this page.
+You can start by sending in the brief Project Ideas Form which you can download below.
 Once you have sent this in, we will contact you to discuss the project in more detail and whether it is appropriate to fill in the full application.

 Click below to download:

 For more information, please contact Cath Landles on 01743 254742 or email email@example.com